 The media dust-up appears in the first half of the book, a collection of more than 90 poems.
 It marks the first time Klecko is telling his side of the story.

 ICE leaves behind an emotional fallout, and, along the way, Klecko drops seeds of autobiography, to flower in the second half.
 Hitman is definitely about disbanding Hispanic employees and shuttering an iconic bread bastion.
 But it’s also about growing up, hitting 55, staying relevant, and steering relationships.
 Probably for the politics, though, Klecko admits, the book has earned more attention than anything else he’s written.

-That’s even with a locally known mononym: Klecko founded the St. Paul Bread Club in 2003; he’s penned eight other books of poetry since 2013; and, at one point, he created the Kerouac Award, for people who work for a living and write poetry for fun.
-The California native is a loud, tattooed, 275-pound Master Bread Maker who speaks with self-deprecating pride about his Polish heritage.
+That’s even with a locally known mononym: Klecko founded the St. Paul Bread Club in 2003; he’s penned eight other books of poetry since 2013; at one point, he created the Kerouac Award, for people who work for a living and write poetry for fun; and he now mans the ovens at the beloved Grandma’s Bakery in White Bear Lake.
+The California native is a loud, tattooed, 275-pound master bread maker who speaks with self-deprecating pride about his Polish heritage.
 Recognizable enough, in other words, that some guy at the gym recently approached him, after hearing about Hitman on Minnesota Public Radio.
 (The book is now set to go up on Amazon.)